goflatworld/beasttest/README.md

-# Beast Websock SSL server
+# Learning Beast Websock SSL server

+Please compile it under ubuntu by running the "compile" script.